Skip to main content

 Before your colonoscopy

-Before coming to the hospital, you will need to empty your bowel.
+Before coming to the hospital, you will need to empty your bowel, this means going for a poo.

-You will be sent a special drink to help clear your bowel.
+You will be sent a special drink to help empty your bowel.

 You will be given clear instructions about how to do this before your appointment.